nikvoronin/Xm4Battery/README.md

 ### Enable or disable device

-Some devices could be enabled or disabled.
+Some devices can be enabled or disabled.

 ```csharp
 ...